tanwanirahul/mlnd/Projects/capstone/capstone_proposal.md

 ### Benchmark Model

 The benchmarks for this problem are maintained and made available by INI benchmarks[5].
 Peformance is measure for each class individually and also the overall peformance across all traffic signs.
 Current best score across all traffic signs stands to be 99.46%.
+Yann Lecun et. al. used the CNN based deep learning approach for the same problem, their architecture and performance is descriobe in [4].
 To evaluate our model against the benchmarks, we can do the submission on INI benchmarks portal.

 ######Sumission instructions
 - The results will be submitted as single CSV.